bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 };
 ~~~~

-Remembering reference to application context is not always necessary, as long as we can call `getApplicationContext` method within our Activity.
+Remembering a reference to your application context is not always necessary, as long as we can call `getApplicationContext` method within our Activity.
 Let's keep it now because we will modify it later.
-`BroadcastReceiver` is an abstract class and describes behavior on receiving informations via Intent.
+`BroadcastReceiver` is an abstract class and describes behavior on receiving information via Intent.

 Registering listener looks like this: